Factors Influencing Bird Feeding And Seed Prices March 2022

 Insert 4 letter word here.

+The authorities WERE asking those in the Atlantic and Mississippi (that’s us here) pipes of migration to refrain from feeding the birds starting in April.
+Many will, and a lot won’t.
 Update inserted here Mar 29 2022 - The authorities are now saying that this is primarily an Atlantic corridor issue and it is safe to continue to feed the birds here in Ontario (Mississippi corridor).
 I will update this post again if this changes.
 Please make sure to read part two of this post as it contains a lot of helpful info on cleaning feeders, and other tips.

-The link to part 2 is HERE .
-It will have tips on responsible bird feeding through this time.
+Tips on responsible bird feeding through this time.

 The one thing that will be absolutely crucial going into April for those that do continue to feed is to clean and sanitize your feeders.
 I cannot emphasize this enough.
 If you cannot commit to a cleaning schedule, please consider stopping feeding for a time.
 We have to consider the health and conservation of our songbirds that are already under stress.